KirinDenis/owlos/OWLOS/src/libraries/DHT_sensor_library/.github/PULL_REQUEST_TEMPLATE.md

 Also don't be worried if the request is closed or not integrated--sometimes the priorities of Adafruit's GitHub code (education, ease of use) might not match the priorities of the pull request.
-Don't fret, the open source community thrives on forks and GitHub makes it easy to keep your changes in a forked repo.
+Don't fret, the open source commnodey thrives on forks and GitHub makes it easy to keep your changes in a forked repo.

 After reviewing the guidelines above you can delete this text from the pull request.